zopencommunity/meta/docs/Guides/CommonSolutions.md

 ## CEE3728S The use of a function, which is not supported by this release of Language Environment was detected.

 LE provides stubs for some functions that are not yet implemented.
 This means that they exist in the DLL and side deck, but if you call them they just put out the CEE3728S error message.
-This causes a problem for builds which detect the available functions on the target OS and conditionally include source based on the detected fuctions.
-Since these stub fuctions are detected, the built component will try to use them.
+This causes a problem for builds which detect the available functions on the target OS and conditionally include source based on the detected functions.
+Since these stub functions are detected, the built component will try to use them.

 The issue can be addressed with a workaround which removes the stub functions from the side deck so that the builds fail to detect them.
 Changing the side deck in the system library is not advisable, so the following steps allow a copy to be used.